Ruby is a writer, entrepreneur, and mom here to share baby name ideas.

 - Neo - Both a Christmas and New Year's inspired name, Neo means 'new' and 'gift'.
 It's also the Greek word for 'young'.
 What a great holiday season themed baby name.
 A new life is the best gift we could be given.
 It's a great name for babies born on, just before, or just after New Year's.

-- Toni - Meaning 'praiseworthy', Toni is a historical name that has been used across many cultures and is short for an array of boys and girls name.
+- Toni - Meaning 'praiseworthy', Toni is a historical name that has been used across many cultures and is short for an array of boys' and girls' names.
 It's a simple, classy baby name.

 Best Name for a Baby